KalinNonchev/gnomAD_DB/README.md

 ```

-For more infromation, look into GettingStartedwithGnomAD_DB.ipynb notebook!
+For more information on how to use the package, look into GettingStartedwithGnomAD_DB.ipynb notebook!